databricks-industry-solutions/security-analysis-tool/docs/setup.md

   *  Set up the secret scope with the scope name you prefer and note it down:

-     Note: The values you place above are case sensitive
+     Note: The values you place below are case sensitive and needs to be exact.

      ```
       databricks --profile e2-certification secrets create-scope --scope sat_master_scope